 An AACN Wharton Executive Nurse Fellow and Certified Nurse Educator by NLN, she is also a member of Sigma Theta Tau, International.
 Dean Conroy holds a Master of Science degree in Maternal-Infant Nursing with a role specialization in Nursing Education from Virginia Commonwealth University, and a Doctor of Education degree in Curriculum and Instruction from the University of Central Florida with a specialization in nursing education and a cognate in health policy.
 Recognized for her extensive knowledge, her clinical nursing experience includes: postpartum, labor and delivery, Lamaze instructor, Parent Educator, Staff Development Director, Risk Manager and Maternal Child Health Director/Associate Nurse Executive.

 Notably, she holds numerous professional awards and recognitions received throughout her career.
-She was named to the Great 100 Nurses of DFW 2016, a D Magazine Excellence in Nursing Leadership Finalist for both 2014 and 2015, and was honored as a Visionary Nurse Leader by Virginia Commonwealth University in 2013 and Virginia’s Outstanding Nurse by the VNA of Virginia in 1999.
+She was recognized as a Marquis Who’s Who in 2019, named to the Great 100 Nurses of DFW in 2016, a D Magazine Excellence in Nursing Leadership Finalist for both 2014 and 2015, and honored as a Visionary Nurse Leader by Virginia Commonwealth University in 2013 and Virginia’s Outstanding Nurse by the VNA of Virginia in 1999.
 Dr. Conroy was named as the first nurse member of the Baylor University Medical Center Board of Trustees in 2012.

-She currently serves on the Southern Regional Education Board-Council on Collegiate Education for Nursing; Professional Nurse Credentials and Standards Committee for CGFNS International; Texas Organization of Baccalaureate and Graduate Nursing Education Deans and Directors and the New Dean Mentoring Program of the American Association of Colleges of Nursing (AACN).
+She currently serves as president on the Southern Regional Education Board-Council on Collegiate Education for Nursing and is active in professional organizations including: Professional Nurse Credentials and Standards Committee for CGFNS International; Texas Organization of Baccalaureate and Graduate Nursing Education Deans and Directors and the Dean Mentoring Program of the American Association of Colleges of Nursing (AACN).
 In October 2017 she completed her term as President of the Texas Association of Deans and Directors of Professional Nursing Programs.
 She was also reappointed to a second term as a Trustee of Baylor University Medical Center and serves as a Trustee with the Baylor Research Institute of Baylor Scott & White Health.